MughilM/ProjectEuler/_posts/2019-01-02-Problem-173---Using-up-to-one-million-tiles-how-many-different-hollowsquare-laminae-can-be-formed.md

 ---
 layout: post
-title: "Problem 173 - Using up to one million tiles how many different \"hollow\" square laminae can be formed?"
+title: "Problem 173 - Using up to one million tiles how many different 'hollow' square laminae can be formed?"
 date: 2020-01-02 12:47
 number: 173
 mathjax: true